California Division, United Daughters of the Confederacy awarded five renewed scholarships for the 2021/2022 term

 Applicants must be endorsed by a California Chapter President and Second Vice President, the California Division President and Division Second Vice President.

 An applicant must have a minimum cumulative 3.0 out of a 4.0 grade point average (GPA) in high school or college.
 GED plus recent SAT/ACT scores will be accepted without a GPA if the applicant is not a high school graduate.

 Applicants must attend an accredited college or university in the United States for awards given by the General (national) Organization and attend a CALIFORNIA accredited college or university to qualify for a California Division award.
 Chapters may also have requirements pertaining to a specific college or university attendance.
 You may apply for awards at any and all levels you are qualified for.
-Each Chapter creates its own requirements for chapter level awards.
+Each Chapter creates its own requirements for their chapter level awards.

-If you are attending ANY CAMPUS of the University of California, please indicate that when you contact us.
+If you are attending ANY CAMPUS of the University of California, please indicate this when you contact us.
 Several Division and Chapter scholarships for the University of CA are handled separately, as they are awarded in conjunction with a specific school and its timeline.